brunofoggiatto/slurm-guide/README.md

 ---

-**Done!** You now have a minimal, single-node SLURM setup on Ubuntu 22.04.
-For multi-node clusters, replicate the Munge key across nodes, ensure consistent hostnames/DNS, and expand `NodeName`/`PartitionName` accordingly.
+Done!
+You now have a minimal, single-node SLURM setup on Ubuntu 22.04.